Taming the Long Tail: Denoising Collaborative Information for Robust Semantic ID Generation: Conclusion

 \subsection{Item Popularity Stratified Performance Analysis (RQ4)}

-While unique Item IDs enable learning highly independent representations for popular items from large-scale interaction data, replacing them with SIDs in ranking tasks remains a challenge.
-To investigate the performance difference, we perform a stratified analysis based on item popularity.
-We categorize items into 'popular' (top 25\%) and 'long-tail' (bottom 25\%) groups based on their impression counts over the last 30 days, and then evaluate the AUC for each group, as shown in Fig.\ref{fig:Longtail}.
+To investigate the performance of different item popularity stratification, we perform a stratified analysis based on item popularity.
+We categorize items into 'popular' (top 25\%) and 'long-tail' (bottom 25\%) groups based on their impression counts over the last 30 days, and then evaluate the AUC for each group, as shown in Fig.\ref{fig:popularity_stratification}.

-\textbf{For Head Items}, content-based SIDs underperform simple Item IDs in ranking tasks.
+For head items, content-based SID performs worse than other SID quantization methods that incorporate collaborative information in ranking tasks.
 Integrating collaborative information is crucial, as it enhances the SIDs' expressiveness to capture complex behavioral patterns, thereby improving performance.
-Furthermore, our proposed ADA-SID advances beyond previous approaches by explicitly aligning, denoising, and amplifying the fusion of content and behavioral modalities.
-This process yields a significantly more expressive semantic representation. \textbf{For Tail Items}: Conversely, all SID-based methods outperform ItemIDs on tail items by leveraging knowledge sharing across semantically similar items.
-ADA-SID achieves the largest performance gain.
-Its adaptive alignment shields the stable content representations of tail items from their noisy and sparse behavioral signals.
-Concurrently, its dynamic behavioral router learns to produce a sparser, more robust representation by relying more on high-level semantics than on unreliable fine-grained behavioral cues.
+Furthermore, our proposed ADC-SID advances beyond previous approaches by adaptively denoising collaborative signals for SID quantization.
+This process yields a significantly more expressive semantic representation.
+For tail items: ADC-SID achieves the largest performance gain.
+The adaptive behavior-content alignment shields the stable content representations of tail items from their noisy collaborative signals.
+Concurrently, the dynamic behavioral weighting mechanism learns importance scores for behavioral SIDs, enabling the downstream recommendation to suppress uninformative SIDs and improve downstream recommendation performance.
 This dual mechanism significantly boosts performance on the long tail.

-By adaptively balancing the expressive independence of head items with the generalization capability for tail items, our method generates a more robust and effective identifier, ultimately surpassing the performance of traditional Item IDs in ranking tasks.
+By adaptively balancing the expressive independence of head items with the generalization capability for tail items, our method generates more robust and effective SIDs.